 This is fundamentally different from throwing OHLCV data at a neural network and hoping it learns something.
 TensorLogic provides structured, composable, explainable reasoning — and at 10-500KB model size with training in seconds, it's orders of magnitude more efficient than LLM-based approaches.

-One of the more experimental pipelines: an LLM generates factor hypotheses (e.g., "companies with increasing R&D spend relative to revenue outperform over 6 months"), a backtesting validator tests them against historical data, and a decay checker uses AST similarity analysis to detect if the proposed factor is too similar to known crowded factors.
-If the originality score falls below 0.7, the factor is rejected before it ever reaches live trading.
+One of the more experimental pipelines: an agent proposes factor hypotheses (e.g., "companies with increasing R&D spend relative to revenue outperform over 6 months"), a backtesting validator tests them against historical data, and a decay checker uses AST similarity analysis to detect whether the proposed factor is too close to known crowded factors.
+If the originality score falls below 0.7, the candidate is rejected before it ever enters the feature store.

 Observability: Built In, Not Bolted On